sinablk/sinablk.github.io/_posts/2019-01-29-what-is-statistical-learning.markdown

 ### How?

 $\hat{f}$ can be estimated using methods that are either *parametric* or *non-parametric*.
 Parametric methods are those where the task of finding the $f$ is reduced to that of finding its parameters.
-For example, if we want to predict the `income` of an individual given their `seniority` and `education`.
-Then we only need to estimate $\beta_0$, $\beta_1$, and $\beta_2$ in the linear model:
+For example, if we want to predict the `income` of an individual given their `seniority` and `education`, then we only need to estimate $\beta_0$, $\beta_1$, and $\beta_2$ in the linear model:

 $$income \approx \beta_0 + \beta_1 \times seniority + \beta_2 \times education$$

 Non-parametric methods do not make any such assumptions on the form of the function $f$ and instead try to fit the data as best as possible without being too rough or wiggly.

 For predictive modeling, a flexible method is preferred that can capture the data more accurately by use of more than a few variables.
 For inferential modeling, a simpler (rigid) method is preferred for interpretability.
-Therefore, there always exists a tradeoff between flexibility and interpretability.
+Therefore, there always exists a tradeoff between flexibility and interpretability.[^2]

-We mostly want to find a function $\hat{f}$[^2] such that
+We mostly want to find a function $\hat{f}$[^3] such that

 $$ \hat{Y} \approx \hat{f}(X). $$